wicklowtown/JestQuestBeta/README.md

 Version 0.02 - Added Jump, Move and Slide input controls.
 The character now endlessly runs forward, but the jump doesn't work.

 Version 0.03 - Jumping fixed, sliding added.

+Version 0.04 - The start of blueprints for floor generation is added. (unfinished)